 Color PaletteThe onscreen palette helps you to quickly select and change colors.
-At the bottom you find two main tabs that let you switch between a simple palette display or the different editor sections.
+At the bottom you find two main tabs that let you switch between a simple palette display and the section that provides different palette edit options.

 RGB editor to control Red, Green and Blue color channels

 HSB editor to control Hue, Saturation and Brightness color channels